Suraj LabAmazon software engineer building backend systems and side projects.

 +--> diagnose -> retry

-• whether required tests actually exist and pass
+• did the required tests exist and pass

-Those are much more meaningful metrics than token speed or the number of lines written.
+Those are much better measures than token speed or lines written.

-The interesting part is not that a model can write code.
+The interesting problem is not whether a model can generate code.
+That part is already real.

-The interesting part is whether it can be part of a system that reliably ships.
+The interesting problem is whether the model is embedded in a system that can reliably ship software.